28 Exercise ball exercises for beginners

-The swiss ball is as versatile as kettle bells, TRX and many other fitness tools you can think of.
+28 Exercise ball exercises for beginners – The swiss ball is as versatile as kettle bells, TRX and many other fitness tools you can think of.
 It goes by many different names such as the fit ball, swiss ball and balance ball to name but a few.

-Why use the Swiss ball?
+Why should beginners use the Exercise ball?

 To gain some type of stabilisation your body is forced to recruit extra muscle groups in addition to the main muscles needed to perform the exercise.